8A6-ti/StudyFocus/README.md

 - Website for handling users, session history (planned)
 - Point system like Duolingo (planned)
 - Unix (Linux and MacOS) support (We don't have Macs, lets hope Unix support in general works for both)
-# Project actively in development, expect some bugs and unfinished code, UX